tech-learning-collective/tech-learning-collective.github.io/_events/workshop-2020-04-04-clearing-away-the-clouds-how-computer-networks-servers-and-the-internet-work.md

     - Tech Learning Collective
 performers:
     - Tech Learning Collective
-teaser: This two-hour workshop is all about the basics of computer networking.
+teaser: This workshop is all about the basics of computer networking.
 If you&rsquo;ve ever been curious about what happens &ldquo;on the wire&rdquo; when you&rsquo;re browsing a Web site, or if you ever wanted to take a look &ldquo;under the hood&rdquo; of your Wi-Fi connection, this is the class for you!
 ---

 {{ page.teaser }}